sigstore/cosign/doc/cosign_verify.md

       --certificate-identity string                                                              the identity expected in a valid Fulcio certificate.
 Valid values include email address, DNS names, IP addresses, and URIs.
       --certificate-oidc-issuer string                                                           the OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth
       --check-claims                                                                             whether to check the claims found (default true)
-      --enforce-sct                                                                              whether to enforce that a certificate contain an embedded SCT, a proof of inclusion in a certificate transparency log
   -h, --help                                                                                     help for verify
+      --insecure-ignore-sct                                                                      when set, verification will not check that a certificate contains an embedded SCT, a proof of inclusion in a certificate transparency log
       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
       --key string                                                                               path to the public key file, KMS URI or Kubernetes Secret
       --local-image                                                                              whether the specified image is a path to an image saved locally via 'cosign save'
   -o, --output string                                                                            output format for the signing image information (json|text) (default "json")
       --rekor-url string                                                                         [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev")
+      --sct string                                                                               path to an RFC 6962 detached Signed CertifiCate Timestamp.
+If a certificate contains an SCT, verification will check both the detached and embedded SCTs.
       --signature string                                                                         signature content or path or remote URL
       --signature-digest-algorithm string                                                        digest algorithm to use when processing a signature (sha224|sha256|sha384|sha512) (default "sha256")
       --sk                                                                                       whether to use a hardware security key